axmolengine/axmol/README.md

 <p align="center"><a href="https://axmol.dev" target="_blank" rel="noopener noreferrer"><img width="160" src="https://axmol.dev/assets/img/logo.png" alt="axmol logo"></a></p>

-# Axmol Engine
+# Axmol

 ## A Multi-platform Engine for Desktop, XBOX (UWP), WebAssembly and Mobile games.

-[Axmol Engine](https://axmol.dev) is an open-source, C++ multi-platform engine designed for mobile devices, desktop, and Xbox, well-suited for 2D game development.
+[Axmol](https://axmol.dev) is an open-source, C++ multi-platform engine designed for mobile devices, desktop, and Xbox, well-suited for 2D game development.
 It was launched in November 2019 as a fork of Cocos2d-x v4.0.

 Please [visit our Wiki](https://github.com/axmolengine/axmol/wiki) to know more about Axmol.